oreiche/gpgl/README.md

     var floats = img.readPixels(true);

-Unfortunately WebGL does not offer full single precision floating point.
-Instead the maximum relative error is equal to 2^{-16}.
+Unfortunately WebGL does not provide full single precision floating point.
+Hence the increased maximum relative error is equal to 2^{-16}.

 Kernels
 =======